Pilot (The Flash): Music

 Arrow composer Blake Neely is the series' primary composer, and was selected to score the pilot.
 He previously composed a theme song for Barry during his two appearances in the second season of Arrow but he noted that: "It had to be different... but it also couldn't be so different that it couldn't fit in the Arrow universe ... it had to be in a style that could hold hands with Arrow."

 Release

 Broadcast

 The pilot was first broadcast at the Warner Bros.
-Television and DC Entertainment panel at San Diego Comic-Con International in July 2014 along with the pilot of Gotham and brief footage of Constantine.
+Television and DC Entertainment panel at San Diego Comic-Con in July 2014 along with the pilot of Gotham and brief footage of Constantine.
 "Pilot" then aired in the United States on The CW on October 7, 2014.
 It was aired alongside the US broadcast in Canada on CTV, while it was first aired in the United Kingdom on Sky 1 on October 28, 2014.
 It premiered on Fox8 in Australia on December 3, 2014.